nl253/Notes/Database-Systems/data-modelling.md

 ## Conceptual Data Modelling

--   first step in data modelling
+Conceptual data model describes the semantics of an organization without reference to technology.

+-   first step in data modelling, typically this is a first-cut model, with insufficient detail to build an actual database, describes the structure of the whole database for a group of users
 -   high level description of data and their relationships
 -   independent of DBMS types and all physical considerations (a conceptual data model could be done for: a relational database, object-oriented